Sarahdob/IGG-SarahDob/README.md

-Introduction to Git & Github: Your name here This candidate repository has been set up to store the assessment materials for completing the IGG course.
+Introduction to Git & Github: Sarah Dobson

+This candidate repository has been set up to store the assessment materials for completing the IGG course.

-    Candidate Name:  Your name here
+    Candidate Name:  Sarah Dobson
-    Course starting Date: The date you start this course
+    Course starting Date: 16/4/2023

     Course Layout